 Does Your First Chapter Contain These 5 Reader-Hooking Elements?

-Romance readers have so many books on their TBR and stored on their e-readers, they hardly get to half of them.
-They will choose a book, start the first chapter, and quickly judge whether or not to continue reading.
-From the moment their eyes land on your opening page, it’s essential to keep them hooked.
+Romance readers have endless books on their TBR lists and e-readers—far more than they’ll ever have time to finish.
+They’ll open a book, start the first chapter, and decide within minutes whether to keep going.
+From the moment their eyes land on your opening page, your job is to hook them.

-Will they x-out of your book immediately, or will they be glued to the story?
+Will they close your book immediately, or will they be glued to the story?

-Does your opening chapter have these 5 key elements?
+Does your opening chapter have these 5 essential elements?

-Readers want to know what this person looks like: hair color, height, age, etc. You shouldn’t go into extreme detail right away—don’t info dump, because that’s a whole different problem.
+Readers want a mental picture of your protagonist.
+It is a good idea to mention hair color, height, age, etc. They don’t need every detail right away—don’t info dump because that’s a whole different problem.
 But the reader’s imagination wants to imagine something, and they need to be told what the protagonist looks like in general terms.

 For instance, your male lead is a Type A, high-powered mafia boss.
 Instead of telling us that, you could have him show up in designer shades and a perfectly pressed shirt, looking like he stepped off the pages of a glossy magazine.

-By problem, I mean the internal wound that is going to make things hard for the character.
+Every compelling protagonist carries an internal struggle that is going to make things hard for them.
 And readers love that!
 It’s like catnip to them.
-In romance, it’s called the internal wound; in a hero’s journey, it’s called the tragic flaw; sometimes it’s called the internal conflict.
+In romance, it’s called the internal wound; in a hero’s journey, it’s called the tragic flaw.
 It’s all the same!

 From the first set of dialogue or the character’s first inner thoughts, it should be clear what their damage is.

-I cannot tell you how many times I have started stories that opened with too many characters.
+One of the quickest ways to lose a reader is starting a story that opens with too many characters.
 The author does this when they want to introduce a group of friends, but it tends to become confusing.
 Even if the chapter is titled with the protagonist’s name, that is not enough.

 I have personally given up reading stories that threw characters at me because I was so confused about what was going on, who was who, and how everyone related to one another.
 It was too much work to figure that out in the first scene.